College Mental Health and Wellbeing Team

 How to refer

 Please contact Juliet Bristow – email@example.com – for all referrals.
-An initial appointment to meet with her will be arranged and in this meeting the most appropriate way forward will be discussed: a referral on to the College counsellor or CBT therapist, or to continue with Juliet, depending on the issues and concerns.
+An initial appointment to meet with him will be arranged and in this meeting the most appropriate way forward will be discussed: a referral on to the College counsellor or CBT therapist, or to continue with Juliet, depending on the issues and concerns.
 Juliet will refer on to the relevant therapist who will then be in contact to arrange ongoing sessions together.

 “I have worked in the field of health and well-being throughout my career, initially training as a nurse.
 I have been a counsellor for over 20 years and have a breadth of experience through working in a variety of settings including health, business, education and counsellor training.
 I am also a trained Mindfulness trainer and my therapeutic work brings together my knowledge and experience of both these fields.
 I divide my working life between College, independent practice and training.”